How to Make it as an Art Student

 Back to menu

 Deciding on a career path can seem like a tremendous task to begin with.
 After studying multiple subjects for years, you finally have an idea about what you enjoy learning and potentially a career to pursue.
 The next step is to look for a degree in the industry you want to head into.

-This blog will discuss some of the realities of what a career is like on stage, performing is a popular career option.
+This blog will discuss some of the realities of performing arts jobs, and what potential performing arts careers are out there.
 Still, with a Performing Arts and Theatre degree, there are plenty of options, including casting, broadcasting, theatre producer, dancing, working on cruise ships or in the leisure industry.

-By gaining a degree in the performing arts, you will have transferable skills that will allow you to venture out into plenty of careers.
-One that might not seem as obvious as the rest is working in drama therapy.
+By gaining a degree in the performing arts, you will have transferable skills that will allow you to venture out into plenty of performing arts careers.
+One that might not seem as obvious is working in drama therapy.